Bogota, Colombia

 What it actually feels like on the ground

-Holding hands: In Chapinero proper, same-sex public affection rarely draws more than a passing glance — the neighborhood is well-trafficked and visibly queer throughout the day.
+Holding hands: In Chapinero proper, same-sex public affection rarely draws more than a passing glance — the neighborhood is well-trafficked and visibly LGBTQ+ throughout the day.
 In Zona Rosa and Parque de la 93, you're fine at restaurant tables and bar patios.
 Venture south toward La Candelaria or into working-class barrios and the math changes.
 It's not dramatic — just read the room and trust your instincts like you would anywhere.

 Hotel check-in: No issues at any property marketed to international travelers.
 Chapinero hotels are deeply accustomed to same-sex couples.
 Budget guesthouses elsewhere in the city may occasionally show mild surprise but won't refuse service — the law is on your side and front-desk staff in tourist areas know it.